Skip to main content

 Outstanding in Research

-Our faculty conducts important research in a wide variety of fields, including service learning, folklore, identity development, philosophy, public administration, and translation.
+Our faculty conducts important research in a wide variety of fields, including service learning, folklore, identity development, philosophy, public administration, and writing.

 Support Specialists Are Here to Help

 Our support services make it possible to thrive as a college student.
 Student support specialists help Goodrich students develop academic skills to compete in a rapidly changing society.
-This sort of personal attention keeps our Goodrich community connected, just like a family.
+This sort of personal attention keeps our Goodrich community connected.

 Announcements